 When the saved security material is no longer available, the Remote Provisioning Server shall do one of the following:

-If the Remote Provisioning Procedure state indicates that a Device Key Refresh is active, the Remote Provisioning Server shall close the Device Key Refresh Interface and then set the Remote Provisioning state to Idle.
+If a Device Key Refresh procedure is active, the Remote Provisioning Server shall close the Device Key Refresh Interface and then set the Remote Provisioning Link state to Idle.

-If the Remote Provisioning Procedure state indicates that the Device Key Refresh procedure is not active, the Remote Provisioning Server shall start the PB-Remote Close Link procedure and then set the Remote Provisioning state to Idle.
+If an unprovisioned device is being provisioned, the Remote Provisioning Server shall start the PB-Remote Close Link procedure and then set the Remote Provisioning Link state to Idle.

 When the Remote Provisioning Client sends the first Remote Provisioning PDU Send message after the link is opened, it shall set the OutboundPDUNumber field to 1.
 When the Remote Provisioning Client sends consecutive Remote Provisioning PDU Send messages with a new Provisioning PDU, it shall set the OutboundPDUNumber field to the previous value incremented by 1.